agapebondservant/tap-data/workshop/content/deploy-postgres.md

 Next, view the manifest for the target DR **PostgresBackupLocation** and **instance**.
 Notice it is the same **PostgresBackupLocation** as above - the backups will be used as **restore targets** for the standby instance:
+<font color="red">NOTE: Wait for the instance nodes to be completely deployed before proceeding: </font>
 ```editor:open-file
 file: ~/other/resources/postgres/postgres-backup-location-dr-target.yaml
 ```

-Deploy it.
+Deploy it:
-<font color="red">NOTE: Wait for the primary instance node to be completely deployed: </font>
 ```execute
 export TMP_STANZA_NM=$(kubectl exec pginstance-dr-0 -c pg-container -n {{ session_namespace }} -- bash -c 'echo $BACKUP_STANZA_NAME') && sed -i "s/YOUR_STANZA_NAME/$TMP_STANZA_NM/g" ~/other/resources/postgres/postgres-backup-location-dr-target.yaml && kubectl apply -f ~/other/resources/postgres/postgres-backup-location-dr-target.yaml -n pg-restore-{{ session_namespace }}
 ```